The Forge of Fury

 The Forge of Fury is an adventure module for the 3rd edition of the Dungeons & Dragons fantasy tabletop role-playing game.

 Plot summary

 The Forge of Fury is a dungeon crawl, or site-based adventure, that describes the stronghold of Khundrukar.
-The great dwarven smith, Durgeddin the Black, founded the secret stronghold within a great cavern system two hundred years ago when he and his clan were driven from their home by a horde of orcs and trolls.
-The orcs discovered the location of Khundrukar, Durgeddin's home, a century ago when they captured one of Durgeddin's clansmen.
-The orcs raised a great army that stormed the stronghold and slew the dwarves there, allowing the stronghold's five levels to fall into ruins.
-Now goblins, orcs and other monsters use the ruins as a base.
-Legends tell of the extraordinary blades Durgeddin forged in anger, enticing the player characters to come to the ruins of Khundrukar to obtain them.
+The renowned dwarven blacksmith, Durgeddin the Black, established the hidden stronghold of Khundrukar inside an enormous cavern system two centuries ago after his clan was overrun by orcs and trolls and driven out of their home.
+The orcs found Khundrukar, Durgeddin's home, 100 ago after capturing one of the dwarven clansmen.
+The orcs built a massive army which they used to assault the stronghold and kill the dwarves there.
+Goblins, orcs and other creatures now use the five levels of the ruins of the stronghold as a base.
+Legends contain stories of the amazing blades Durgeddin forged in anger, enticing the player characters to come to the ruins of Khundrukar to obtain them.